|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Soraken located on the Soraken peninsula in northwestern Bougainville.

 Central Bougainville District

-(Tenakai) located on the coast of eastern Bougainville, Tenakau Airfield.
+Tenakau (Tenakai) located on the eastern coast of Bougainville includes Tenakau Airfield.

-Numu located on the eastern coast of Bougainville start of the Numa Numa Trail.
+Numu Numu (Numanuma) located on the eastern coast of Bougainville start of the Numa Numa Trail.

 Ibu located on the center of Bougainville.